casperiv0/ghostybot/docs/COMMANDS.md

 # GhostyBot Command list

+> **This list only show regular commands!
+Slash commands will not show here since they have a nice UI within Discord.**

 This command list was automatically generated in [this file](https://github.com/Dev-CasperTheGhost/ghostybot/tree/main/src/scripts/generateCommandList.ts).
 GhostyBot has a total of 132 commands.